Margaret Dockrell: Early life and family

-Margaret Dockrell was born Margaret Shannon on 18 March 1849, at 18 Charlotte Street, Dublin.
+Margaret Shannon was born on 18 March 1849, at 18 Charlotte Street, Dublin.
 She was the eldest child of solicitor George William Shannon and Emily Shannon (née Goodman).
 She had two sisters and two brothers.
 She attended Alexandra College, and later lectures for women at Trinity College Dublin.
-She married Maurice Edward Dockrell in July 1875.
+She married Maurice Dockrell in July 1875.
 The couple had seven children, one daughter and six sons.
 She went on to become a director and member of the board of her husband's family company: Messrs Thomas Dockrell & Sons & Co.
 Ltd.

 Political career

 Dockrell was an active member of the committee of the Dublin Women's Suffrage and Local Government Association, later known as the Irish Women's Suffrage and Local Government Association (IWSLGA), founded in 1876 to promote women's suffrage by democratic methods.
 She attended international women's suffrage conferences in Stockholm in 1911 and Budapest in 1913.
 She was also a committee member of the London Women's Suffrage Society, speaking on the role of women in local government at the International Congress of Women in London in 1899.
 The Irish Citizen listed her as a suitable woman candidate to run for the senate seat proposed by the Home rule bill in 1912.

 Dockell was a member of the National Union of Women Workers, sitting as a member of its public services committee.
 Like many of her contemporaries, she believed that women were best placed to address issues around health, societal moral well-being, and housing.
 From 1898, the Local Government (Ireland) Act, allowed women to be candidates for local government elections.
 Dockrell first ran as a candidate in the Urban District Council (UDC) of the Monkstown ward of Blackrock, County Dublin in the 1898 local elections, where she was returned as the 3rd of 9 elected, becoming one of only 4 women councillors elected in Ireland.

 Dockrell described herself as a unionist and a Protestant, sitting as a council on the Blackrock UDC until her death.
 She was the only woman councillor on that UDC until 1925 and the election of Ellen O'Neill.
 Dockrell was also the first woman chair of a UDC when she was elected to the position in 1906.